wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.2 =
-* Updated: Minor admin updates, including wpStoreCart 4 admin beta update
+* Updated: Minor admin updates, including wpStoreCart 4 admin beta update.

 = 3.9.1 =
 * Fixed: When manually adding a new order, email was not sending even when selecting to notify the customer.
 This is now resolved.